Why Most People Fail at Learning Hebrew (and How to Avoid It)

 Most people don’t fail at learning a language because it’s too hard.
 They fail because of a few predictable mistakes.
 Here’s what actually goes wrong—and how to avoid it.

-Why Most People Fail at Learning a Language
+Why Most People Fail at Learning Hebrew (and How to Avoid It)

 Most people don’t fail because they’re not smart enough.